Kaaka Muttai: Plot

-In a tiny concrete-and-tin Chennai home in the slums live two young brothers with their mother and grandmother.
-With the boys' father in prison for unknown reasons and with an ageing mother-in-law, the mother does her best to keep the kitchen fires burning.
-The brothers spend their time playing games and stealing and devouring eggs from crows' nests.
-Their love for these eggs leads them to start calling themselves Periya Kaaka Muttai (Big Crow Egg) and Chinna Kaaka Muttai (Small Crow Egg).
+In a tiny concrete-and-tin Chennai home in the slums live two young brothers with their mother and their grandmother.
+Their father is in the prison for unknown reasons and with an ageing mother-in-law, the mother does her best to keep the kitchen fires burning.
+The brothers spend their time playing games and stealing and devouring eggs from the crows' nests.
+Their love for these eggs leads them to start calling themselves Periya Kaaka Muttai and Chinna Kaaka Muttai.

-The young boys constantly beg their mother and grandmother for toys they cannot afford and later for a television.
-They don't yet understand that the two women can't give them everything they want.
-When their mother and grandmother finally do bring home a television, a gift from the government to ration card holders who live below the poverty line, it's like the opening of a portal.
-The boys see a pizza commercial on TV whose steaming, slow-motion images make the unfamiliar food look like manna from heaven.
-Meanwhile, a brand new pizzeria comes up in the neighbourhood, and actor Silambarasan alias Simbu comes to its opening.
-Remembering the looks of enjoyment on Simbu's face when he tasted a pizza at the pizzeria, the boys thereafter think of nothing else but getting their first taste of a pizza.
+Periya Kaaka Muttai and Chinna Kaaka Muttai constantly beg their mother and their grandmother for toys they cannot afford and later, for a television.
+The two women finally bring a television to their home, a gift from Government of Tamil Nadu to Ration Card Holders who live below Poverty Line.
+Periya Kaaka Muttai and Chinna Kaaka Muttai see a pizza commercial that strikes them.
+Meanwhile, a brand new pizza shop named Pizza Spot comes up in the neighbourhood, Actor Silambarasan inaugurates the place.
+Remembering the looks of enjoyment on Silambarasan's face when he tasted pizza there, Periya Kaaka Muttai and Chinna Kaaka Muttai thereafter think of nothing else but getting their first taste of those pizzas.

-The brothers go to the railway tracks each morning to collect the charcoal that falls off goods trains.
-They sell the charcoal at a scrap metal shop and are paid for their trouble.
-They usually hand the money over to their mother, who is saving up to pay their lawyer to get her husband out of jail.
-But once the boys become aware of the cost of a pizza, they begin saving the money for themselves instead, lying to their mother that they have not collected any charcoal since they were out playing.
-The boys succeed in saving the ₹ 300 required to buy a pizza but are shooed away by the watchman of the pizza shop since they are badly dressed, which reflects the fact that they are local slum-dwellers.
-The boys narrate this story to their friend Pazharasam who works as a lineman with the Railways.
-He tells them that people place a lot of importance on clothes and advises them to save up and purchase new dresses before approaching the pizza outlet again.
+Periya Kaaka Muttai and Chinna Kaaka Muttai go to the railway tracks each morning to collect the charcoal that falls from goods trains.
+They sell the charcoal at a scrap metal shop.
+They usually hand the money over to their mother, who is saving up to pay their lawyer to get her husband out of prison.
+But once Periya Kaaka Muttai and Chinna Kaaka Muttai become aware of the cost of a pizza, they begin saving the money for themselves instead, lying to their mother that they have not collected any charcoal since they were out playing.
+Periya Kaaka Muttai and Chinna Kaaka Muttai succeed in saving ₹ 300 required to buy a pizza but they are sent away by the Pizza Spot's watchman since they are badly dressed their clothes, which reflects the fact that they are local slum-dwellers.
+The boys narrate this story to their friend Pazharasam, who works as a lineman with the railways.
+Pazharasam tells them that people place a lot of importance on clothes and he advises them to save up and purchase new clothes before approaching Pizza Spot again.